|Wildebeest are grazers - note the squarish muzzle|

 Grazing animals feed primarily on grass.
 Grass can be difficult to digest, which is why some animals have four-chambered stomachs, and is also wearing on the teeth, not just because grass itself is relatively tough, but because it's hard to eat it off the ground without getting at least some grit or soil in with it.
 But it does have the advantage of being fairly plentiful, and the fact that it's all much of a muchness - one mouthful of grass is more or less like any other.
 Grazing animals, such as cows and sheep, therefore tend to have relatively broad muzzles, so that they can chomp up large clumps of grass in one go.

-A browsing animal, on the other hand, feeds on leaves, buds, and the like.
+A browsing animal, on the other hand, feeds on leaves, buds, and the like, be they from shrubs, bushes, trees, or whatever.
 Such food is easier to digest, so that the digestive system does not need to be quite so big (although still, generally speaking, larger and more complex than that of carnivores).
 However, while suitable browse is common enough in the right sort of environment, it isn't distributed in quite the same way.
 Leaves and so on are found in bushes and trees, not so easy to get at as grass and, crucially, mixed in with things like twigs.

 The problem with twigs is that, while they certainly contain nutritious material, they also contain a lot of wood, and wood is completely indigestible.
 At the chemical level, wood is composed of a complex aromatic polymer, called lignin, that is neither carbohydrate, nor protein, nor fat, and, apart from termites, there are pretty much no members of the animal kingdom that can digest it.
 So, from a nutritional standpoint, any wood that you eat is wasted effort.
 Of course, some animals will eat smaller twigs and so on, to get at the sap, or other nutritious material, inside, but, generally speaking, browsing animals want to eat as little of the stuff as possible.